 Contact the council's housing or environmental health department and ask it to send you an application form before you start work.
 If work begins before the council's approved your application, you won't normally get anything.
 Find more info on the grant on the Gov.uk website, as well as your local council's details.

 In Wales, an additional scheme provided by Care and Repair is the Rapid Response Adaptations Programme, which helps with small-scale alterations to your home (such as grab rail instalments) with a grant of up to £350.
 You need to be referred by a occupational therapist, so speak to your doctor to see if you qualify.

 Age UK runs a Local Handyperson service in 73 areas across England.
 This involves security-checked individuals visiting elderly people's homes (though anyone over 50 can apply) to do small repairs, grab rail instalments and security improvements to doors and windows.

 Charges for handyperson services are set at local levels so call your local Age UK.
 Costs are around £5-£25 per hour dependent on the work being undertaken.
 For info call Age UK on 0800 169 87 87.

 Local council or housing association grants

-There may also be other grants for your home (including for landlords) available from your local council, such as the Home Repair Assistance Grant, or Housing Association (if you are a tenant of one).
-As councils can offer different funding, search for details on its website or contact them to ask for more information.
+Other grants for your home (including for landlords) are available from your local council, such as the Home Repair Assistance Grant, or Housing Association (if you are a tenant of one).
+Anyone can apply but as councils can offer different funding, search for details on its website or contact them to ask for more information.